In this article:

 Do I need to attend a ceremony to officially graduate?

-Attending a graduation ceremony is not a requirement; you will still graduate and be awarded your degree once all your results have been ratified.
+Attending a graduation ceremony is not a requirement; you’ll still graduate and be awarded your degree once all your results have been ratified.

 Once this process is complete, you have officially graduated.
 Attending a ceremony is a celebration event to mark your achievement.